-You can also make Additional Voluntary Contributions (AVCs) to the Plan in order to build up pension savings.
-These contributions are invested in an account set up in your name and are used to provide additional pension benefits when you retire.
+You can also make Savings or Bonus contributions in order to build up extra DC pension savings.
+These contributions are invested in a pension savings account and are used to provide additional pension benefits when you retire.

-You can contribute up to 50% of your gross pay to the Plan (including core contributions and AVCs) each month through Payroll.
+Savings contributions are extra pension contributions.
+You can contribute up to 50% of your gross pay to the GW Senior Pension Plan (defined benefit section) (including Partnership and Savings contributions) each month through Payroll.